jumpinjackie/mapguide-maestro/Docs/userguide/understanding_load_procedures.md

 Load Procedures are resources which describe how to load a certain set of data files into the MapGuide Server.

 Load Procedures are a very quick way to load spatial data files into MapGuide or to refresh existing resources.
 However, unlike MapGuide Studio, Maestro only supports a subset of the features exposed by the Load Procedure schema.
-See :ref:`maestro-differences` for more information.
+See <xref:maestro-differences> for more information.

 This section will cover the Load Procedure Editor